KitoPham/KitoPham.com/README.md

 design patterns, or just general features that I want to add!

 To do list:
--~~ Responsive home page~~
+- ~~Responsive home page~~
--Better scaling on homepage images for smaller sizes
+- Better scaling on homepage images for smaller sizes

--~~ Flexible project page with sections ~~
+- ~~Flexible project page with sections~~
--Firebase / input forms for updating project posts -Direct email
+- Firebase / input forms for updating project posts
+- Direct email
--Dynamic floating action button with a circle menu -Responsive About page
+- Dynamic floating action button with a circle menu
+- Responsive About page
--Photography Gallery Page
+- Photography Gallery Page